kubesphere/dev-guide/sites/extension-dev-guide/content/en/feature-customization/route.md

 description: "Describes how to create a feature page and configure route settings."
 ---

-For development based on `React`, if our application contains multiple pages, it is necessary to configure route settingns for the application.
+For development based on `React`, if the application contains multiple pages, it is necessary to configure route settings for the application.
 Routing can be viewed as the mapping between access paths and React components.
-In our extension development, routing can be used as follows:
+In extension development, routing can be used as follows:

 ## Principles

 KubeSphere 4.0 adopts [react-router V6](https://reactrouter.com/docs/en/v6) for frontend routing.
 To make route registration easier, KubeSphere adopts `Route Object`.
 Example:

 ```javascript
 let routes = [
     {